mstanczy/RADKit-refresher/README.md

 --------------------  ----------------------------------------------
 ```

-Vefiry in CSOne/Quicker CSOne that the file upload was successful.
+Vefiry in CSOne/Quicker CSOne that the file upload to SR 696985125 was successful.

 The first time a file is uploaded to TAC SR through RADKit the case metadata gets updated with Automations tag and the RADKit service ID is automatically attached to the SR.